Online Safety for Kids: A Parent's Complete Guide (2026)

 Identifying Reliable Sources

 Help children understand how to identify reliable sources by checking the author's credentials, looking for citations, comparing information across multiple reputable websites, and recognizing bias.
-The Stanford History Education Group's 2025 study found that 82% of middle schoolers could not distinguish between sponsored content and legitimate news articles—a skill that is increasingly necessary as AI-generated misinformation becomes more widespread.
+A 2025 study by the Stanford History Education Group found that 82% of middle schoolers could not distinguish between sponsored content and legitimate news articles—a skill that is increasingly necessary as AI-generated misinformation becomes more widespread.

 Recognizing Manipulation Tactics

 Online predators, scammers, and cyberbullies all use predictable psychological techniques.
-Teach children to recognize these warning patterns:
+Teaching children to recognize these warning patterns gives them a defense that works on any platform.
+Our social engineering awareness guide covers the psychology behind each tactic in detail.

 What Children Should Never Share Online